itsadrianapaiva/BraveraCreative/README.md

 - Wrote initial documentation.
 - Set up the file structure and installed dependencies.
 - Set up initial configuration on Prismic.
-- Started working on the Header and Footer.
+- Started working on the navigation for the Header and Footer.

 ### Challenges
 - [ ] .